aomarbdev/solace-terraform-samples/kafka-samples/readme.md

    Create kafka sender, queue with topic subscription kafka/>, will attempt to send messages to topic.1 on the Kafka brokers
 4. Log into the primary Kafka broker container
 5. Create the topic `kafka-topics --create --bootstrap-server kafka-1:9092 --replication-factor 2 --partitions 1 --topic topic.1`
-6. Read from teh topic `kafka-console-consumer --bootstrap-server kafka-1:9092 --topic topic.1 --from-beginning`
+6. Read from the topic `kafka-console-consumer --bootstrap-server kafka-1:9092 --topic topic.1 --from-beginning`

 ## Kafka Receiver Set up